EvanWieland/cordova-plugin-netto/README.md

 # 🌙🦉 Cordova Netto Plugin
 Cordova plugin for keeping a watchful eye on network usage stats.

+## Purpose

+Netto returns an app's data usage (in bytes) since it was first launched.
+Data usage statistics will be reset when the app is killed.

 ## Installation

     cordova plugin add cordova-netto-plugin